 Cloud security architecture begins with risk management.
 Knowing what could possibly go wrong and how a business could be negatively impacted helps companies make responsible decisions.
 Three critical areas of discussion are business continuity, supply chain, and physical security.

-What will happen to your business if your cloud provider has a failure?
-Putting servers, services, and data in the cloud does not eliminate the need for business continuity and disaster recovery planning.
+For instance, what will happen to your business if your cloud provider has a failure?
+Putting servers, services, and data in the cloud does not eliminate the need for business continuity and/or disaster recovery planning.

 Smaller cloud providers may not have a physical data centre.
 More likely, they use and effectively resell the capability of the big cloud providers.
 That is an advantage and part of the beauty of using the cloud.
 If the relationship between the cloud providers is unknown, additional issues could emerge regarding laws, regulations and contracts.
 Ask this simple question: Where is my data?
 If there are multiple levels to the cloud provider, the answer could be hard to determine.
 There could also be legal consequences, such as an issue with the European General Data Protection Regulation (GDPR).

 The elements that comprise a business’s cloud security architecture may have cloud security services as well.
 It is possible to purchase services like data leak prevention (DLPaaS).
 Other tools assist with security, such as a scanning tool that searches for personally identifiable information so it can be secured properly.
 Cloud security management is necessary to ensure that these services are working as they should.

 CNAPP is a group of security solutions meant to assist in identifying, assessing, prioritising, and adapting to risk in a range of cloud-native applications.

 As such, CNAPP gathers several of the most important features amassed from siloed products and platforms: Artifact Scanning, Runtime Protection, and Cloud Configuration.
 This can include the following: